genenetwork/gn-docs/blog/2021/proteome/Wang_WIlliams_Rat_Brain_Proteome_For_Blog.md

 this question we need to sort the **Mapping Statistics** by the **Position** column.
-Once sorted, we have to decide how wide a confidence interval is appropriate given the density of DNA variants, gene density, and --logP values.
+Once sorted, we have to decide how wide a confidence interval is appropriate given the density of DNA variants, gene density, and -logP values.
 Karl Broman and others recommend a drop in the --logP linkage statistic of about 1.5 on either side of the peak, or plateau in this case.
 For the QTL map of SYT7 the confidence interval encompasses an stretch of DNA from about 35 megabases (Mb) to 43 Mb.